HOURS OF OPENING

 When accepting instructions to act on behalf of a limited company, we require at least one Director to confirm that the company agrees to our acting under these terms and conditions.
 Please note that in these circumstances these terms and conditions will constitute a personal guarantee on behalf of that director of payment of the charges and expenses of this firm.
 If the Company does not pay our bills when they fall due (for instance in the event of insolvency or reconstruction) we reserve the right to call on that director to discharge our bills personally.

 We aim to communicate with you by any method that you request.
 If you wish us to, we will communicate when appropriate by email or fax, but we cannot be responsible for the security of correspondence and documents sent by email or fax nor can we guarantee that emails sent you will be virus-free.
+We can communicate by secure encrypted email if you wish (and in some cases we are required to do so in order to ensure data security); please let us know if you wish us to do so, or require further information.

 MONEY LAUNDERING REGULATIONS